Standard query extensions

 $qre

-Injects a query ranking expression (QRE) in the query.
-A QRE applies a specific ranking score modifier to items in a specific result set.
+Injects a query ranking expression (QRE) into the query.
+A QRE applies a specific ranking score modifier to the items in a specific result set.

 Returns a result set.